-- ODD numbered addresses (street numbers ending in 1,3,5,7, or 9) should water on Tuesdays and/or Saturdays.
+- ODD numbered addresses (street numbers ending in 1,3,5,7, or 9) should water on Saturdays.

-- EVEN numbered addresses (street numbers ending in 0,2,4,6, or 8) should water on Wednesdays and/or Sundays.
+- EVEN numbered addresses (street numbers ending in 0,2,4,6, or 8) should water on Sundays.

-- NO watering is allowed on Mondays, Thursdays or Fridays.
+- NO watering is allowed on Mondays, Tuesdays, Wednesdays, Thursdays or Fridays during the winter months.

 All other restrictions remain in place from the City of Fresno’s original water conservation policy.

 CITY OF FRESNO STAGE 2 WATER CONSERVATION PLAN FAQ’s

 Q: Why did we go to Stage 2 of the Water Conservation Plan?